Rare Disease Day 2012: ‘Alone we are rare. Together we are strong.’

 EURODIS stands for European Organization for Rare Diseases.
-It’s a non-governmental patient-driven alliance of more than 502 rare disease patient organizations in over 46 countries.
+It’s a non-governmental patient-driven alliance of more than 502 rare disease patient organizations in more than 46 countries.

-EURODIS decided to do this to raise awareness about rare diseases, such as mesothelioma, which affect 30 million people in the United States alone.
+EURODIS united to raise awareness about rare diseases, such as mesothelioma, which affect 30 million people in the United States alone.
 This statistic is why the U.S.-based National Organization for Rare Disorders (NORD) joined in to make this day as widespread as possible.

 Did you know that mesothelioma is considered a rare disease?
-It absolutely is.
-Mesothelioma is an unusual, some say rare, type of cancer that affects the lining of the lungs.
+Mesothelioma is a rare type of cancer that affects the lining of the lungs.

 Most people who develop mesothelioma were exposed to asbestos.
 Anywhere from 14 to 30 people out of every 1 million will be affected by mesothelioma each year.
 Doesn’t get much rarer than that.